vctr-dev/Resume/Resume.md

 ## Professional Summary

 A software developer with a keen eye for improving developer's productivity and software reliability through tools and design patterns.
-Experienced in leading teams and planning, building, and maintaining both web and mobile applications.
+Experienced in leading, building, and maintaining both web and mobile applications.

 Some notable achievements include:
 - Integrated linting tools into continuous integration to reduce syntax and merge conflict errors